codegangsta/mixer/README.md

 }
 ```

-We can add that user in a before func, maybe it comes from a cookie:
+We can add that user in a `Before` hook, maybe it comes from a cookie:

 ```go
 m.Before(func(c *AppContext) {